ealtili/Blog/Troubleshooting_Kubernetes.md.md

 example-deployment 0/3     0          0    3m9s
 ```

-We look at the deployment first and see the stateses and events. so the first thing
-statuses we can see there's 0 radiate of
-2 so we want to but for some reason the
+We look at the deployment first and see the states and events.
+So the first thing states we can see there's 0 ready out of 3.
+For some reason the pods are
-pods are
 not being created so what we do next as
 we described so you always do a get
 check the statuses describe check the